hashicorp/vagrant-spec/README.md

 # Vagrant Testing Tool/Library

+**Work-in-progress:** This library is not ready for general use yet and is under active development.
+The documentation will become much better once this is more easily usable.

 `vagrant-testlib` is both a library and command-line tool for testing Vagrant plugins, and is also used to test the core components of Vagrant itself.